© Serban Enache | Dreamstime.com

 - Feeling the need to go to the bathroom frequently

-Medications to Treat Anxiety
+Medications to Treat Signs of Anxiety in Women and Men

 Common medications used to treat generalized anxiety disorder include benzodiazepines such as Xanax, Valium, and Ativan.
 The problem with these medications is that they are highly addictive.
 When a person becomes dependent on these chemicals, they can develop further psychological and physical distress as well as experience withdrawal symptoms if they stop taking the medicine.